Nemesis-Studios/Nemesis-Studios.github.io/_docs/22-open-positions.md

 ## To Apply

-We will setup a forum for this soon for now you may send an email with the subject: "Nemesis Studios Application" to josh.kerr at gmx.com
+We will setup a forum for this soon for now you may send an email with the subject: "Nemesis Studios Application" to:

+josh.kerr at gmx.com